-(Prerequisites: NURS 3307, 3901, 3207, 3227, 3801, 3404, and 3331) (Corequisites: NURS 4206, 4306, 4800) This course emphasizes essential nursing concepts of children's health and illness.
+(Prerequisites: NURS 3307, 3901, 3207, 3227, 3801, 3404, and 3331.
+Corequisites: NURS 4206, 4306, 4800) This course emphasizes essential nursing concepts of children's health and illness.
 The focus is on safe professional practice in pediatric acute care and outpatient settings centering on care appropriate for the child's age and development.
 Additionally, students will demonstrate ability to reason clinically/use critical thinking by applying evidence based practice in both simulation and clinical setting.

 4317.
-Community and Population Health (CL)
+Community and Population Health Nursing (CL)

-(Prerequisites: NURS 3307, 3901, 3207, 3227, 3801, 3404, 3331, 4206, 4306, 4307, and 4800) (Corequisites: NURS 4106, 4320 and 4620) This course emphasizes public health and community nursing concepts essential for professional nursing practice.
-Focus is on the concepts of community health nursing practice, epidemiology and disease transmission, comprehensive assessment of risk factors and health problems, program planning and intervention, environmental health, collaboration with the interdisciplinary team, health promotion and disease prevention.
+(3:2:3 F) (Prerequisites: NURS 3307, 3901, 3207, 3227, 3801, 3404, 3331, 4206, 4306, 4307, 4800.
+Corequisites: NURS 4106, 4320, 4620) This course emphasizes population - focused nursingand community approaches essential for understanding and addressing public health concerns.
+Focusis on the concepts of community and population health nursing practice, epidemiology and diseasetransmission, comprehensive assessment of risk factors and health problems, program planning and intervention, environmental health, collaboration with the interprofessional team, health promotion and disease prevention.